Best Graduate Certificates in DevOps 2025

 Most DevOps graduate certificate programs require applicants to have a bachelor's degree in computer science, information technology, engineering, or a related field.
 Some programs accept candidates with equivalent professional experience in software development or system administration roles.

-Prerequisites typically include basic programming knowledge in languages like Python, Java, or Shell scripting.
+Prerequisites include basic programming knowledge in languages like Python, Java, or Shell scripting.
 Many programs also expect familiarity with Linux/Unix systems and basic networking concepts.
 Some schools offer prerequisite courses for students who need to strengthen their technical background before beginning the certificate program.

 • Bachelor's degree in a technical field or equivalent experience